internaloha/internaloha/scrapers-v2/README.md

 });
 ```

 I have found other reasons to avoid `page.evaluate()`.
-For example, I ported this code:
+For example, I originally ported this code into the NSF scraper from version 1 that used `page.evaluate`:

 ```js
 public async getValues(selector, field) {